 Still, crime in Jacksonville, while relatively high overall, is not rampant.
 As with all cities, there are areas and neighborhoods with relatively low crime rates, as well as those with high crime rates.

-Although the city recently elected its first African-American mayor, one cannot deny the city of Jacksonville's history of racial tension, which still seems prominent on some levels.
+Although the city elected its first African-American mayor in 2011, one cannot deny the city of Jacksonville's history of racial tension, which still seems prominent on some levels.
 Hemming Plaza, the city's first park, was home to the infamous "Axe Handle Saturday" in the 1960s, an event involving the attack of numerous black protesters by some 200 white residents.

 Duval County schools generally rank at the bottom or near the bottom in major categories, including test scores and student achievement.
 The middle and high schools tend to fare worse than the middle schools.
 Although there are certainly some bright spots, education in Jacksonville could use some major improvement.